WaiRung/thai-law/PWA.md

 ## Overview

-Thai Law Flashcard is now a Progressive Web App (PWA) that can be installed on your device and work offline!
+Thai Law is now a Progressive Web App (PWA) that can be installed on your device and work offline!

 ## Features